nuc134r/ExpertSystem/README.md

 A basic IDE for a Prolog-inspired logic programming language.
 Semester project.

+Of course it's can't be used for anything serious.
+Partly due to the same reasons Prolog can't be used for something serious and partly due to it's very weak `if`-powered core logic.
+And I'm not proud of that.

 # UI

 User interface was made to look like Visual Studio's dark skin.
 Check out animations: